houndini-geek/python-math/README.md

+Python Math Operations Program
+Welcome to the Python Math Operations program!
+This simple yet powerful tool lets you perform basic arithmetic operations like addition, subtraction, multiplication, and division directly from your terminal.

+Prerequisites
+Ensure Python 3 is Installed
-# Make sure you have python v3 installed on your PC
+Before you get started, make sure you have Python 3 installed on your system.
+To check if Python is installed:
-# Check if Python is installed by opening the Terminal and enter 'python --version' you should see your python version or go to the website to download it

-#Run the programme
- 1: With vsCode : Open the project repo in vsCode, Open the terminal and run this commande "python python-math.py"
- 2: With Terminal : Navigate to the project repo with your terminal, make sure your are in the project repo and run thi commande "python python-math.py"
+Open Terminal:
+On your system, open the terminal or command prompt.

+Check Python Version:
+Type python --version and press Enter.
+You should see something like Python 3.x.x indicating Python 3 is installed.

+If Python isn’t installed, download it from the official Python website.

- #How to ue the programme
+How to Run the Program
- Once the programme is running you will be prompted to select an option : 'addition,multiplication,subtraction,devision' Select an option by entering the type of operation you would like to do (e.g. addition) You will be prompted to enter the first value and the second value An error will be occured if one of the values is not an type of "int"
+Option 1: Using Visual Studio Code (VS Code)
+Open Project in VS Code:
+Launch VS Code and open the project directory.

+Run the Program:
+Open the terminal within VS Code and type the following command: python python-math.py

+Option 2: Using Terminal or Command Prompt
+Navigate to Project Directory:
+Open your terminal or command prompt and navigate to the directory where the project is located.

- #Exit the programme
+Run the Program:
+Once in the project directory, run the following command: python python-math.py

+How to Use the Program
+Once the program is running, follow these simple steps:

+Select an Operation:
+You’ll be prompted to choose an operation from the following options:

+addition
+subtraction
+multiplication
+division
+Type the operation you want to perform (e.g., addition) and press Enter.

+Enter Values:

+Enter the first value when prompted.
- Enter "exit" to exit the programme
+Enter the second value when prompted.
+Note: Ensure that both inputs are numeric.
+The program will notify you if non-numeric input is detected.

+View the Result:
+The program will display the result of the operation based on the values you provided.

+Exiting the Program
+To exit the program at any time, simply type exit when prompted to choose an operation.
+The program will gracefully close with a friendly goodbye message